Crossing symmetry including non planar diagrams in perturbative QFT

 \begin{quotation}

 We venture a proof of crossing symmetry for non-planar diagrams in perturbative QFT.
 For the planar diagrams a proof of crossing is available in the literature and our method closely follows the one depicted in that case.
 We classify the non-planar diagrams broadly into two types.
 For one of these types the proof is pretty straightforward and hence the result extends to all point all loop on-shell amplitudes.
 These are called the ``trivial" cases while for the other type we find certain cases called the ``non trivial" cases for which the proof is much more subtle.
 We present an explicit example of such a ``non trivial" case at 3-loop order and argue how the proof of crossing symmetry holds true when all subtleties are taken into consideration.
-Although a general proof for these ``nontrivial cases" at higher loop is beyond the scope of this paper, we do conjecture that the proof of crossing shall hold in a similar fashion, for higher loops as well since the subtlety of the resolution in 3-loop case lies with the type of Landau singularity we need to consider and not the number of internal propagators or loop momenta. {
+Based on this simple example we argue how the proof works out in general for these ``non-trivial" cases at higher loop and with arbitrary number of non-planar edges. {

 } \end{quotation}